bytebase/bytebase.com-old/content/docs/en/features/schema-review/naming-index-uk.md

 ## About convention format

-`Unique Key Naming Convention` uses `template` as format.
+`Unique Key Naming Convention` uses `template` format.
 Specifically, the `template` is an extended [regular expression](https://en.wikipedia.org/wiki/Regular_expression).
-The rest follows the rules of the regular expression except the part with curly braces.
+The rest follows the regular expression rules except the part with curly braces.

 For example, `^uk_{{table}}_{{column_list}}$` is a `template` where `{{table}}` is the name of table and `{{column_list}}` is the list of the column name.
 So for unique key on `user(id, name)`, the legal name is `uk_user_id_name`.